ralphjsmit/filament/packages/tables/docs/09-static-data.md

         ]);
 }
 ```

+If a category filter is selected, the request is made to `/products/category/{category}`; otherwise, it defaults to `/products`.
+The `get()` method sends a `GET` request to the appropriate endpoint.
+The `collect()` method converts the JSON response into a [Laravel collection](https://laravel.com/docs/collections#main-content).
+Finally, `get('products', [])` retrieves the array of products from the response.
+If the key is missing, it safely returns an empty array.

 <Aside variant="warning">
     This is a basic example for demonstration purposes only.
 It's the developer's responsibility to implement proper authentication, authorization, validation, error handling, rate limiting, and other best practices when working with APIs.